utiso/dorkbot/README.md

   --flush-targets       Delete all targets

 indexing:
-  -i INDEXER, --indexer INDEXER
+  -i, --indexer INDEXER
                         Indexer module to use
-  -o INDEXER_ARG, --indexer-arg INDEXER_ARG
+  -o, --indexer-arg INDEXER_ARG
                         Pass an argument to the indexer module (can be used multiple times)

 scanning:
-  -s SCANNER, --scanner SCANNER
+  -s, --scanner SCANNER
                         Scanner module to use
-  -p SCANNER_ARG, --scanner-arg SCANNER_ARG
+  -p, --scanner-arg SCANNER_ARG
                         Pass an argument to the scanner module (can be used multiple times)